Elza-D/data-scraper/README.md

 To obtain the data, run the code, then open the termin and copy in the following: scrapy runspider scrapy_spider.py -o output.csv

-You do need to install the scrapy libarary to run the code and get the data.
+You need to install the scrapy libarary to run the code and get the data.